redtensor22/redtensor22.github.io/_posts/2018-11-19-School_scores.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/indian_data_converted.png" alt="Data after running through the converter function">

 We can see that the data types are now all int64.
 Perfect!
-We can run a quick check for missing or NaN values using 'performance_data.isnull().values.any()', but see that none are present.
+We can run a quick check for missing or NaN values using '''performance_data.isnull().values.any()''', but see that none are present.
 This is expected, as the data shown on the UCI website is complete.
 Also, I will drop three columns, IAP, TWP, and ESP, as they all provide some form of final assesment.
 The metric I will attempt to predict will be TNP.
 Separating into features and labels can be done using a simple df.drop command.
 Additionally, outliers will not be a problem since all possible values are categorical.
 So now we are done with data cleaning and are ready to move on.

 ## A Niave Approach